When you think of what to do and see in New York, you inevitably think of Manhattan, its lights and skyscrapers.

 Why I like Harlem

-In turn, these pools are surrounded by hundreds of oak trees, creating a place of reflection that invites you to remember the past and to fill the future with hope.
-Among this oak forest, stands out "The Surviving Tree", the only one that survived the tragedy.
+In turn, these pools are surrounded by hundreds of oak trees, creating an oasis of meditation that invites you to remember the past and fill the future with hope.
+However, among all of them stands out one called *The Surviving Tree", the only one that survived the tragedy.

-Why I recommend visiting the 9/11 Memorial
+Why I recommend the 9/11 Memorial

-14. Be in the shoes of a Wall St. broker for a day on the streets of the Financial District
+13. Become an executive for a day on the streets of the Financial District

 What to see in the Financial District